VishruthSai123/SendrightX/AUTO_CORRECT_TEST.md

-# Auto-Correct Filtering Test Instructions
+# Auto-Correct Filtering Test Instructions - IMPROVED VERSION ✨

 ## What We Implemented

-The auto-correct system now uses a **simple filtering approach** instead of complex prioritization:
+The auto-correct system now uses **intelligent selective filtering** instead of complete exclusion:

-- **When auto-correct is ENABLED**: Only dictionary words are used for suggestions (user dictionary words are filtered out)
+- **When auto-correct is ENABLED**:
+  - ✅ User dictionary words are AVAILABLE for suggestions and glide typing
+  - ✅ User dictionary words are AVAILABLE for manual selection
+  - ❌ User dictionary words are EXCLUDED from auto-commit/auto-correction only

-- **When auto-correct is DISABLED**: All words (both dictionary and user words) are available for suggestions
+- **When auto-correct is DISABLED**:
+  - ✅ All words (both dictionary and user words) are available for suggestions, glide typing, and auto-commit

+## 🎯 Key Improvements

+**✅ Fixed Glide Typing**: User-saved words now work perfectly with glide typing even when auto-correct is enabled
+**✅ Fixed Suggestions**: User words appear in suggestion bar when auto-correct is enabled
+**✅ Smart Auto-Commit**: Only auto-commit behavior excludes user words to prevent bad corrections
+**✅ Manual Selection**: Users can always manually select their saved words

 ## Testing Steps